quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 #### 1\.
 Get the `Slack Notification` connector

-Return to the Quix Samples and search for the `Slack Notification.` Click `Preview code.` You’re going to modify the standard code before deploying this connector.
+Return to the code samples and search for the `Slack Notification.` Click `Preview code.` You’re going to modify the standard code before deploying this connector.